ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 ls -alh
 ```

 The file is there like we would expect.
 You have just created a container in three basic steps.
-Did you know and understand that all of this was happening every time you ran a podman or podman command?
+Did you know and understand that all of this was happening every time you ran a Podman or Podman command?
 Now, clean up your work:

 ```
 exit